idcrook/raspberry-pi-rotary-phone/README.md

  - git clone of this repository!
  - ansible installed, control machine platform: _macOS_
    - may work from Linux control machine, but hasn't been tested
- - Raspbian `jessie` SD card image flashed onto an SD/µSD card
+ - Raspbian `stretch` SD card image flashed onto an SD/µSD card
    - SSH server enabled on Pi (see following)
  - wired Ethernet network with DHCP